 Ghost shrimp have a rostrum, a beak-like extension between the eyes and in front of the carapace.
 The carapace is the hard outer shell that protects the shrimp’s vulnerable parts.

 There are six abdominal signals behind the carapace and pairs of pleopods, which the shrimp use for swimming.
 The sixth abdominal segment connects to the tail.
 In the middle, there is the telson, the final part.
 Under the telson are four more segments that embody the uropod, forming the iconic tail fan.

 Ghost Shrimp Behavior

 Ghost shrimp care is not complex.
 They are very active and hungry, always looking for food to eat.
 These shrimp are happiest in a tank that is not too clean.
 Ghost shrimp eat little bits of food that other animals do not want.
 They search the gravel or rocks for this, and they are good aquarium cleaners, almost as good as Amano shrimp and Nerites snails.
 Ghost shrimp are smaller than other invertebrates.
 They eat tiny things like little bits of food, but they always pick what is near them.

 Ghost Shrimp Size

 Ghost shrimps are tiny.
 Most mature ghost shrimps are only 1.5 inches in length.
 The females are a tad bit bigger than the males.
 They are thin and have a tiny hump on their tail.

 Ghost Shrimp Lifespan

 Ghost shrimp can die within a few days after you put them in a new aquarium.
 There’s no real consensus on why they die.
-But, one can assume that some die due to not being able to acclimate to their new environment.
-And, others die due to stress during transport.
+But, one can assume that some die due to not acclimating to their new environment.
+And others die due to stress during transport.
 So, always expect that a few of your shrimp will die no matter how well kept your aquarium is.